NVIDIA-AI-IOT/deepstream_tao_apps/README.md

 ## Others Models

 There are some special models which are not exactly detector, classifier or segmetation.
 The sample application of these special models are put in apps/tlt_others.
 These samples should run on DeepStream 6.0 or above versions.
 Please refer to apps/tlt_others/README.md document for details.

+## Graph Composer Samples

+Some special models needs special deepstream pipeline for running.
+The deepstream sample graphs for them are put in graphs/tlt_others.
+Please refer to graphs/README.md file for more details.

 ## Known issues